zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public void Pause ();
 ```

 This method pauses the audio.
-Ffor example, when using background mode, you can call this API to pause the audio.
+For example in background mode, you can call this method to pause the audio.

 #### Resume the Audio (Resume)